chriskrycho/async-trpl-fun/notes/_index.md

 ### `Send` bounds (e.g. in Tokio)

 The same thing applies to the types of the functions in use.
 When you invoke `tokio::task::spawn_on`, you are bound by its constraints on the future it takes.
 Since Tokio’s `spawn_on` can move tasks across threads, it constrains its argument to be `Future + Send + 'static` (and the same for the future’s `Output` associated type).

+### New kinds of borrow errors

+You can end up with `E0521`in ways that are a bit subtler and less clear about how to resolve than in most mainline Rust code—but in ways that mirror what you might be used to from closures (again, a similarity!).
+As with closures, you may need to clone *outside* the `async { … }` to get to the end goal.

 ## Laziness